abelcallejo/itsd85-2025/README.md

 November 11, 2025

 ## Instructions
+**Push 2 separate commits** for changing each of your:
-Change the status of your lab exercise status into **`Submitted`** and update the date of submission in *`yyyy-mm-dd`* format.
-Make sure to not edit other else's record.
+ 1. status of your lab exercise status from `Pending...` into `Submitted`; and
+ 2. date of submission into *`yyyy-mm-dd`* format.

+Make sure to not edit other else's record by following the recommended git procedure from the discussions.
 See example...

 ## Laboratory exercise